Sitric/Dashboard/readme.md

 ## Installing

-After cloning the repository, go to the directory with Dashboard and type in the terminal
+After cloning repository, go to the directory with Dashboard and type in the terminal
 ```
 mvn install
 ```